getbreathelife/onespan-sign-node/etc/onespan-sign-node.api.md

     name: string;
     // (undocumented)
     phone: Nullable<string>;
-    // Warning: (ae-forgotten-export) The symbol "ProfessionalIdentityField" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "professionalIdentityFields" is marked as @public, but its signature references "ProfessionalIdentityField" which is marked as @alpha
     //
     // (undocumented)
     professionalIdentityFields: ProfessionalIdentityField[];
-    // Warning: (ae-forgotten-export) The symbol "SignatureStyle" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-incompatible-release-tags) The symbol "signature" is marked as @public, but its signature references "SignatureStyle" which is marked as @alpha
     //
     // (undocumented)
     signature: Nullable<SignatureStyle>;
-    // Warning: (ae-forgotten-export) The symbol "SpecialUserType" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     specialTypes: Nullable<SpecialUserType[]>;
     // (undocumented)